BACK STORAGE: Back pocket, ideal for boarding pass, wallet, credit cards, keys.

 WEIGHT: .5 lb

 The simplest things are often the truest.
-If you're anything like us, sometimes you just want to carry the minimum when you're out and about, but might need to max that out a bit without being cumbersome.
-Introducing The Minimalist Large.
-Originally designed to be a sure fire way to never be the, 'Dude, where's my passport?' guy, the Minimalist Large has turned out to be so much more.
+If you're anything like us, sometimes you just want to carry the bare minimum when you're out and about.
+Introducing The Minimalist.
+Originally designed to be a sure fire way to never be the, 'Dude, where's my passport?' guy, the Minimalist has turned out to be so much more.
 It's minimal size makes this guy the perfect wingman for travel, festivals and any activity where you want freedom from your stuff.
-In our never ending pursuit of constantly striving for over-manufacturing our goods, The Minimalist Large is forged from some serious MIL-SPEC 1,050 Denier Ballistic Nylon.
+In our never ending pursuit of constantly striving for over-manufacturing our goods, The Minimalist is forged from some serious MIL-SPEC Ballistic Nylon.
 This is the same stuff used to make bullet proof vests and military gear.
-It's water-resistance gives The Minimalist Large amazing protection from the elements, and because we made the main section of the bag out of one folded piece, there are no seams where water can enter.
+It's water-resistance gives The Minimalist amazing protection from the elements, and because we made the main section of the bag out of one folded piece, there are no seams where water can enter.
 The Minimalist also has an adjustable MIL-SPEC webbing strap and an imported $30, 1" AustriAlpin™ COBRA® Quick-Release Buckle that holds over a thousand pounds for good measure.
-This Minimalist is slightly larger than our orginal Minimalist, and has a clever side design that folds in additional material for when you need to carry more and plump it up.
-The result?
-A seriously minimal design, with maximum carry options in a small, easy to carry space.
+Minimal design.
+Maximum overkill.

 What is Ballistic Nylon?